htc-ccis2591/fall-2017/_experiences/caesar-cipher.md

 So for example, if our key is 3, we will start with:
 ciphertext alphabet:  ABCDEFGHIJKLMNOPQRSTUVWXYZ

-Then move each letter to the left 3 positions:
+Then move each letter to the right 3 positions:
 ciphertext alphabet:  XYZABCDEFGHIJKLMNOPQRSTUVW

 Note that the A is shifted to the right 3 letters, and the last 3 letters of the alphabet (XYZ) have moved to the beginning.